 Day 2 – Bangkok – Thursday March 3rd 2011

-As I lay, trying and failing to sleep, I could feel that the others were doing the same.
+As I lay in bed, trying and failing to sleep, I could sense that the others were doing the same.
+We had a four-bed dorm to ourselves.
 Nobody spoke, and only Frank was asleep.
 Suddenly he woke up and sat bolt upright in his bunk.
-“Shit, what time is it!” he grumbled.”It’s about 2 o’clock mate.”
+“Shit, what time is it!” he blurted out.
+“It’s about 2 o’clock mate.”
 I said.
-“Oh no, we’ve wasted half the day!” he said as he jumped out of bed, scrabbling around for his things.
+“Oh no, we’ve wasted half the day!” he shouted as he jumped out of bed, scrabbling around for his things.

 The look on his face was brilliant.
 Almost made up for the sleepless night.
 He still managed to get back to sleep while the rest of us just lay awake until morning.

 When morning did finally arrive I was exhausted, and glad to get out of the room.
-I had some freebie Cornflakes for breakfast and then we headed for Lumphini Park.
+I had a tiny bowl of freebie Cornflakes for breakfast and then we headed for Lumphini Park.

-We walked to the park.
-It was only a couple of centimetres on this map… It was actually a few miles away but a good walk, as we got to see some street food stalls and experience the endless lanes of traffic and congestion.
+We decided to walk to the park.
+It was only a couple of centimetres on the map… It turned out to be a few miles away but a good walk, as we got to see some street food stalls and experience the endless lanes of traffic and congestion.
 An initiation of sorts.

 Maybe we were naive, but this seemed like a great deal.

-Referring back to our map, we saw that our hostel was only round the corner.
+Referring back to our map, we saw that our hostel was only round the corner, so off we walked again.

 —–

-3 hours later, we took a short cut and were wading through a flooded street, trying desperately to find the canal to get our bearings.
+3 hours later, we took a short cut and were wading through a flooded back street, trying desperately to find the canal to get our bearings.
 Then a thunderstorm started again.
-Nic nearly lost a flip flop as it floated down the road.
+Nic nearly lost a flip flop as it floated off down the road.
 We found the canal eventually and followed it through tiny alleyways and houses on the edge of the water.
-Occasionally a local would pop their head out the door and point us in the right direction.
-Helpful Thai people.
+Occasionally a local would pop their head out and point us in the right direction.
+Helpful happy Thai people.

-As we crossed a bridge, Chick slipped and got down one one knee to propose to Frank.
+As we crossed a bridge, Chick slipped and ended up on one knee proposing to Frank.
 She cut her leg a bit.

 We did eventually find the hostel, and although exhausted, we were glad to have seen such a hidden side of Bangkok.
 If we hadn’t got lost, we would have never met those locals, and never known about their little houses along the canal.